 *Some jurisdictions limit these certifications to 1 or 2 years before requiring a recertification.

 All recertifications include some pre-course work.
 We suggest registering at least 2 weeks before the course to allow sufficient time to finish the pre-course work.
-After registering, the course host will send registrants information about creating a Moodle account and enrolling into their Moodle course.
+After registering, the course host will send registrants information about creating an account and enrolling into their online course.
 This online course will house pre-course release forms and applicable pre-course work.